mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 [Roll of a 3] An education benefi t [+1 Edu].

 Sixth Term: Sixth Term: Jamison could go adventuring now, but he decides to risk another term in one of the services.
-He can’t re-enter the Merchants, so he picks the Entertainer class, aiming at the Journalist speciality.
+He can't re-enter the Merchants, so he picks the Entertainer class, aiming at the Journalist speciality.
-He needs to roll a 5+, adding his Intelligence DM of +2, but has a –1 DM because he’s already gone through one career.
+He needs to roll a 5+, adding his Intelligence DM of +2, but has a –1 DM because he's already gone through one career.
 He rolls a 6, and passes.

 He picks up Deception 0 [one skill from the service skills list] as basic training and rolls Computers on the Journalist skill table.
 Unfortunately, he fails his Survival check for the term, and is betrayed by a peer (result #4).
-As the only contact that Jamison has picked up is another player character, and the Referee doesn’t want in-fi ghting at the start of the campaign, it’s agreed that Jamison is betrayed by a fellow journalist, who becomes a Rival.
-So much for Jamison’s planned expose of insider trading!
+As the only contact that Jamison has picked up is another player character, and the Referee doesn't want in-fi ghting at the start of the campaign, it's agreed that Jamison is betrayed by a fellow journalist, who becomes a Rival.
+So much for Jamison's planned expose of insider trading!

-As Jamison failed his Survival roll in the first term of this career, he doesn’t get any Benefi ts.
-All that’s left to do this term is roll for aging, which passes without incident.
+As Jamison failed his Survival roll in the first term of this career, he doesn't get any Benefi ts.
+All that's left to do this term is roll for aging, which passes without incident.

 Jamison has two Connections – one to the Scout Tashen, and the